 18. Donald Trump publicly asked Russia to help in winning the election.

 Just weeks after receiving the offer of help from the Russian lawyer, Donald Trump publicly asked Russia to release dirt on Hillary Clinton in order to help him win the election.
 Trump promised that Russia would be "richly rewarded" for this.
 In the same speech he mentioned lifting sanctions against Russia.
 Investigations later revealed that Russia did, in fact, obtain information about Hillary Clinton and leak it to help Trump get elected.
 It was also revealed that Trump adviser Michael Flynn discussed lifting sanctions with the Russian ambassador.

-Ultimately, Flynn confessed to the charge of lying to the FBI in a plea bargain arrangement in order to get his cooperation in the in the Russia investigation.
+- Ultimately, Flynn confessed to the charge of lying to the FBI in a plea bargain agreement.

 Trump’s foreign policy campaign adviser, Carter Page, who had many business dealings in Russia and traveled to Moscow on behalf of the Trump campaign, was investigated by the FBI because he had so many contacts with Russian intelligence that they tried to recruit him.